 #IsTheClubBumpin?
 Social IoT Use Case: Interview with Olin Hyde, CEO of Englue, an AI company employing Machine Learning technology

-A successful plaform for Social IoT will enable anyone, not just programmers and engineers to build useful interactions between machines at will.
+A successful plaform for Social IoT will enable anyone, not just programmers and engineers to build and share useful interactions between machines at will.
 One of the IoT social flow examples I came up with involves a camera that counts people, maybe for a nightclub, telling the staff how much space they've got at any given time, for code compliance/safety reasons.

-Along with the People Counter camera, a "Shazammer", a little box that listens to songs playing in the space, creating a timeline of artist, genre, beat structure, etc. It also creates a stream of income for nightclubs as nearby patrons hear a song and hit it up for the artist link and are directed to an affiliate sale purchase.
+Along with the People Counter camera, there is the "Shazammer", a little box that listens to songs playing in the space, creating a timeline of artist, genre, beat structure, etc. It also creates a stream of income as nearby patrons hear a song and hit it up for the artist link and are directed to an affiliate sale purchase.

 So both of these machines have day-jobs, their own reasons to be plugged in and active.
 They are also products of customized, on-demand manufacturing(see Nascent Objects below).
-Interoducing the devices togeter via social-networking-like friending of the two could result in a "meme", a new mash-up service that uses the timeline output of each device to produce new and useful data.
-In this case, call it the #IsThisClubBumpin meme, would correlate the music being played with how many folks are on the dance-floor.
+Introducing the devices via social-networking-like friending could result in a Social IoT "Meme", a new mash-up service that uses the timeline output of each device to produce new and useful data.
+In this case, call it the #IsThisClubBumpin Meme, would correlate the music being played with how many folks are on the dance-floor.
 The result is piped into the timeline of the Meme, which could be available as a service to other Apps, like Google Maps for example.
 You might browse clubs on a map and notice small icons dancing about the satellite overhead view, synced to your music genre preferences, indicating a good time is being had by all within.